 With that inspiration, Steve talked to Leo McKenna, a friend with years of business experience who provided the encouragement and support that helped get The Hand to Heart Project started.
 Other friends and colleagues agreed to join the board of directors or were instrumental in designing how the program would work.

-Several other massage therapists have worked with the project over the years.
-Currently there are six massage therapists working with the Hand to Heart Project.
-In addition to Steve, Briane Pinkson and Beth Hazlett are two of the therapists.
+Several other massage therapists have joined the project over the years.
+Currently there are about a dozen massage therapists working with The Hand to Heart Project.

 The Towns We Cover